DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 For right now, we'll hold off on making level maps.

-Instead, we'll be making parti thumbn
+Instead, we'll brainstorm parti thumbnails and simple diagrams of the levels we want to make.
+- We'll do this to further understand how the levels are su